Ar-Kareem/SAT_puzzle_solver/README.md

 # SAT Puzzle Solver

-Solve classic logic puzzles problems in Python.
+Solve classic logic puzzles automatically in Python.

-Each puzzle family lives in its own folder with a minimal, self-contained example.
+If you happen to have a puzzle similar to the ones below and want to solve it (or see how many potential solutions it has), then this repo is perfect for you

 Play the original puzzles online: https://www.chiark.greenend.org.uk/~sgtatham/puzzles